aehrc/TRIBES/README.md

 ### Example 1

 For example, a user may wish to identify relationships using an unphased input VCF.
-They wish to filter on allele frequency of MAF = 0.01, but nothing else, and then phase the data using reference file and estimate relatedness.
+They wish to filter on allele frequency of MAF = 0.01 and then phase the data using reference file and estimate relatedness.
 They would then need to edit the `config.yaml` file from the example data `TFCeu` directory to reflect their input VCF filename and processing steps.
 Their input VCF file should be in the same `TFCeu` directory, for the `config.yaml` file to work.

 Their `config.yaml` file would look like this:

-rel_sample: `filename_BiSnpNM_EurAF:0.01_RPH`  [where `filename` refers to the input VCF filename]
+- rel_sample: `filename_BiSnpNM_EurAF:0.01_RPH`  [where `filename` refers to the input VCF filename]
-ref_dir: `../REF-G1K_EUR`  [where ref_dir is the location of the reference directory, which hosts the reference 'EUR' cohort]
+- ref_dir: `../REF-G1K_EUR`  [where ref_dir is the location of the reference directory, which hosts the reference 'EUR' cohort]
-ref_sample: `G1K_SNP_EUR`  [reference cohort name, used for filtering, on MAF, LD, phasing and masking steps]
+- ref_sample: `G1K_SNP_EUR`  [reference cohort name, used for filtering, on MAF, LD, phasing and masking steps]

 The user would then run *TRIBES* from the installation directory as in the [Getting started](#Getting-started) section